Guest Blogsreflecting-on-mindful-connections-2

 Maybe like me, you are feeling a lot of uncertainty and fear around the Coronavirus.
 At such emotionally charged times, I can feel the contraction in the body, and feel the mind can get carried away in stories.
 A lot of my formal and informal practice is about trying to meet change with my limited kindness, understanding and wisdom.
 For me, it can be about knowing when and how to be open to both cultivating and appreciating connections as they change.
 I’m sure you know what I mean, and maybe the rest of his blog will resonate with you too.

 Yet when I take time to think of all my good connections and relationships, I’m often aware of feeling warm, having an open heart and a big smile.
 On Saturday night, I lay on the floor and started to contemplate all the connections and relationships I had made via the Mindfulness Association over the last 8 years.
-I thought about people from Mindfukness Level 1, Level 2, Level 3 and M4L training; teacher training courses and retreats (MBLC and CBLC); the on-line Supervision Course; the CPD weekends and Members Conferences; and the M4L retreats with Vin and Ian on Holy Isle.
+I thought about people from Mindfukness Level 1, Mindfulness Level 2 – Responding with Compassion, Level 3 and M4L training; teacher training courses and retreats (MBLC and CBLC); the on-line Supervision Course; the CPD weekends and Members Conferences; and the M4L retreats with Vin and Ian on Holy Isle.
 Then there is the M4L monthly meet ups across the central belt of Scotland.
 All the people I had met at Samye Ling!
 I felt very blessed.

 Initially I could imagine seeing everyone I had met through the MA at the Members Conference.
 That is a lot of people.
 My mind’s eye would then zoom in on faces, conversations and hugs, and I could feel my open heart and the big smile on my face.
 Then I would try to zoom out and see them as one.
 Wow there was a lot of warmth, caring, understanding, wisdom and non-judgement in that mass of beings.
 I don’t know if you have reflected on this too, but it felt really nourishing in my body.
 I also know that I can Skype, Zoom and email all of these people and even share practice together.
 It’s a great antidote to feeling separate and isolated.
 I invite you to do so too.